 The designer actually incorporated her own archived clothing in her New York Fashion Week show in September 2021 — we love to see it.

 In late September 2022, Athleta, a women’s athletic and lifestyle brand owned by Gap Inc., announced a partnership with thredUP and Shop Premium Outlets.
 Together, they are launching a pilot program called Always Athleta.
 On this new platform, customers will be able to shop for gently-worn Athleta clothing for up to 90 percent off.

 As of launch, the brand, which is a Certified B Corp, is randomly selecting customers to be part of the pilot program.
 You can find out if you were chosen just by visiting the brand's website.
 Hopefully, Always Athleta will eventually expand and become available to all.

-This article, originally published in September 2021, has been updated to include new information on IKEA, Lululemon, and Athleta's programs.
+This article, originally published in September 2021, has been updated to include more brands with resale programs, as well as updated information on several brand's programs.